Phelix44/Phelix44/README.md

 - 👋 Hi, I’m @Phelix44
 - 👀 I’m interested in ...
-Web development and data science
 - 🌱 I’m currently learning ...
 Javascript
 - 💞️ I’m looking to collaborate on ...
-Web Development especially using python and django framework
+Web Development especially using python and django framework, Php and Laravel Framework, Flutter Mobile develeopment
 - 📫 How to reach me ...
 You can reach me through whatsapp +254746473375, twitter: @phelix_ongoro, linkedin: https://www.linkedin.com/in/felix-ongoro-ab6b38192

 <!---